Language Grounding with 3D Objects: Methods

 We evaluate \model\ trained on \dataset\ on a robot platform, taking two random views of objects and evaluating the robot's ability to select which is the correct referent of a language expression (Section~\ref{ssec:robot_results}).
 We compare \model\ to the off-the-shelf CLIP model that considers a single view of the object only, before performing any view-gathering rotations.

-In particular, we set two objects on the workspace of a Franka Emika Panda\footnote{https://www.franka.de/} with a wrist-mounted Intel Realsense D414.\footnote{https://www.intelrealsense.com/depth-camera-d415/} We capture an initial view of the scene, then segment the objects from the workspace using the Unseen Object Clustering~\cite{xiang2020learning} algorithm.
+We set two objects on the workspace of a Franka Emika Panda with a wrist-mounted Intel Realsense D414.\footnote{https://www.franka.de/ and https://www.intelrealsense.com/depth-camera-d415/ respectively} We capture an initial view of the scene, then segment the objects from the workspace using the Unseen Object Clustering~\cite{xiang2020learning} algorithm.
 We feed the segmented objects as the initial views to \model\ and CLIP.
-We move the arm to a second vantage point above the workspace and capture another image of the objects, repeat segmentation, and treat these segmentations as the second views for \model.
+We move the arm to a second vantage point above the workspace and capture another image of the objects and repeat segmentation to obtain the second views for \model.

-These experiments introduce a number of new sources of noise not present in the simulated setting, for example changes in camera angle, shifting lighting during rotation, and automatic segmentation to account for cluttered scenes.
-In Section~\ref{ssec:robot_results}, we include a pair of examples where it is clear how each of these variables affects the final results.
-For example, segmentation leads to the creation of voids inside of objects not present in \dataset.